Battle Ground High School teacher arrested for online sexual corruption of child - KESQ

 Click here for updates on this story

-BATTLE GROUND Oregon (KPTV) — A teacher from Battle Ground High School was placed on administrative leave and arrested on charges involving online sexual corruption of a child on Saturday.
+BATTLE GROUND, Washington (KPTV) — A teacher from Battle Ground High School was placed on administrative leave and arrested on charges involving online sexual corruption of a child on Saturday.

 Police said 57-year-old Kevin Weeks was arrested in Oregon by the Albany Police Department and booked into Linn Cunty Jail.